arielf/weight-loss/QandA.md

 > I hear you.
 One reason I put this on github is so others can take it further: write a web or mail service on top, or even a smart-phone app.
 >
 > Since publishing I've become aware of one site using this work as a back-end.
-Please note this is early work in progress:
+Please note this is very early, experimental, work in progress:
 >
 >    ***[weightbrains.com](http://weightbrains.com)***
+>
+> It would be cool to see more people taking this work further.
 >

 #### This is an example of how to not do scientific research!